Nusiq/regolith-filters/json_template/README.md

     }
 }
 ```
-The first value of `Ext` is the key to the generated JSON object,
+The first value of `K` is the key to the generated JSON object,
 the rest of the arguments must be keyword arguments.
 The keyword arguments are passed to the scope of the object.